ds5678/ModComponent/README.md

 ## Special Thanks

-[WulfMarius](https://github.com/WulfMarius) is the original creator of ModComponent.
+[WulfMarius](https://github.com/WulfMarius) was the original creator of [ModComponent](https://github.com/WulfMarius/ModComponent) and [AssetLoader](https://github.com/WulfMarius/AssetLoader).
 I am very grateful for all the contributions he made to the modding community, and I'm honored to have adopted so many of his mods.
 Rebuilding and improving ModComponent has been incredibly fun despite all the time it's taken.
-Although much more than half of the code is my own now, this project was built on the framework he left behind.
+Although much more than half of the code is my own now, this project was initially built on the framework he left behind.

 ModComponent's Menu system was adapted from [zeobviouslyfakeacc](https://github.com/zeobviouslyfakeacc)'s [ModSettings](https://github.com/zeobviouslyfakeacc/ModSettings) and borrows heavily from its code base.